 Intraocular lenses (IOLs) are medical devices that are implanted inside the eye to replace the eye’s natural lens when it is removed during cataract surgery.

 The world over, an aspheric monofocal lens (meaning it focuses only for distance and you will require reading glasses afterwards) is routinely inserted with excellent results.
 If you are insured, this is the kind of lens the insurance company will pay for as well.
 This is also the only kind of lens available on the NHS.

 I also offer treatment with special “premium” intraocular lenses (Toric, Trifocal and Extended-depth-of-field).
-Such lenses are ideal if you would like to be independent of glasses for distance, intermediate and most near work (glasses may still be needed for very fine near work).
+Such lenses are ideal if you would like the best chance possible of independence from glasses for distance, intermediate and most near work (glasses may still be needed for very fine near work).
 These are available to both self-pay and insured patients (the insurance will cover the surgery costs, but you will be requested to pay an additional charge for the premium lens).
 Whilst most people can enjoy their daily activities without spectacle correction, some do experience glare (especially whilst driving at night) alongside a reduction in contrast sensitivity, which in very troubling cases may require further surgery to correct.

 The best intraocular lens for you depends on many factors, including your lifestyle and your specific visual needs.
 I will discuss these in detail with you and help you select the option best suited to your requirements.
 It is also important to remember that with any lens option, there is a small chance that glasses may still be needed for both distance and near work, however the quality of vision will be greatly improved.